liantian-cn/logitech-pubg/README.md

 - Added uzi and scar-l recoil table.
 - The default fire button is changed to "pause".
-- Removed the full part mode because the chances of using are too small, resulting in a lack of testing.
+- Removed the full attachment mode because the chances of geting all attachments is low, and lacks testing.
-- Rewriting the logic: now the excitation speed is related to the weapon firing rate.
+- Rewriting the logic: now the trigger speed is on par with the weapon firing rate.

 # How To Use